Allowable Stress Fv' vs Design Shear Vr'

 For a particular load combination, the shear near support is reduced only if there is not an uplift reaction at that support.

 Point loads applied on top of sloped members have the position along the member bottom calculated according to the load type (see loads on sloped members) and the member’s depth.
-This position is then and used in conjunction with the distance “d” point load for magnitude factoring.
+This position is then and used in conjunction with the distance “d” point load for the factoring of the magnitude

 Tension or compression face determination

-As the user inputs the value of the unsupported length “e”, Sizer needs to assign this value to the compression face notches.
+You input the value of the unsupported length “e” and Sizer aasigns this value to the compression face notches.

 If a design has not been performed, the program will consider the top of the member to be the compression edge and assign the “e” to the top notches.
 When a design is performed, Sizer determines if a notch is on the tension edge or the compression edge by checking the bending orientation at the interior end of the notch.
 For this purpose, Sizer automatically creates points of interest at these locations.